-Copyright-Damages-General Charge
+9.30 Copyright - Damages - General Charge

-If you find that [name of plaintiff] has failed to prove [his/her/its] copyright-infringement claim or that [name of defendant] has proved its affirmative defense[s] by a preponderance of the evidence, you won't consider the question of damages.
-If you find that [name of plaintiff] has proved by a preponderance of evidence that [name of defendant] has infringed [name of plaintiff]'s copyright, and [name of defendant] has not proved a defense, you must determine whether [name of plaintiff] is entitled to recover damages.
+If you find that [name of plaintiff] has failed to prove [his/her/its] copyrightinfringement claim or that [name of defendant] has proved its affirmative defense[s] by a preponderance of the evidence, you won't consider the question of damages.
+If you find that [name of plaintiff] has proved by a preponderance of evidence that [name of defendant] has infringed [name of plaintiff]'s copyright, and [name of defendant] has not proved a defense, then you must determine whether [name of plaintiff] has proved damages.
+[Name of plaintiff] may recover either its actual damages plus [name of defendant]'s profits attributable to infringement or, at [name of plaintiff's] option, statutory damages.
+A plaintiff may choose between the two forms of damages after you the jury have made findings as to each or a plaintiff may elect between the two forms of damages before the jury makes any findings.

-[Read one of the below, depending on [name of plaintiff]'s election of remedies.
+[Read one of the alternatives below, depending on [name of plaintiff]'s election of remedies.
 See Annotation.]

 [Alternative 1.
-If [name of plaintiff] elects to recover only actual damages plus profits or elects to recover only statutory damages before the jury is instructed: In the next instruction, I'll define how you must determine the amount of damages, if any, to award to [name of plaintiff].]
+[Name of plaintiff] has elected to [seek its actual damages plus [name of defendant]'s profits attributable to infringement] [seek statutory damages]: In the next instruction, I'll define how you must determine the amount of damages, if any, to award to [name of plaintiff].]

 [Alternative 2.
-If [name of plaintiff] seeks to have the jury make findings on both actual damages plus profits and statutory damages: [Name of plaintiff] may recover actual or statutory damages.
+[Name of plaintiff] has chosen to elect between the two forms of damages after the jury makes findings on both.
+Therefore, you the jury must make findings both as to actual damages plus [name of defendant]'s profits attributable to infringement, as well as to statutory damages, so that [name of plaintiff] may choose between these options after you have rendered your verdict.

 I'll define these terms in the following instructions.]

-Do you find by a preponderance of the evidence that [name of defendant] infringed [name of plaintiff]'s copyright?
+Do you find by a preponderance of the evidence that [name of

+defendant] infringed [name of plaintiff]'s copyright?

 If you answered "Yes," proceed to the next question.

-If you answered "No," sign the form and don't answer any additional questions.
+If you answered "No,"

+sign the form and don't answer any additional questions.

 This jury instruction provides a general statement of the circumstances under which a Plaintiff may recover damages from a Defendant.
 Upon finding by a preponderance of the evidence that a Defendant has infringed Plaintiff's copyright, the jury determines whether the Plaintiff can recover damages.
-See Donald Frederick Evans & Assocs., Inc. Cont'l Homes, Inc., 785 F.2d 897, 903 (11th Circ.
+See Donald Frederick Evans & Assocs., Inc. Cont'l Homes, Inc., 785 F.2d 897, 903 (11th Cir.
 1986) (establishing a prima facie copyright infringement claim requires proof by a preponderance of the evidence).
-A prevailing Plaintiff is entitled to recover his actual damages plus the Defendant's profits or statutory damages.
-See 17 U.S.C. § 504 (a & b) (actual damages and profits); id. § 504 (c) (statutory damages); Jordan v.
+A prevailing Plaintiff is entitled to recover his actual damages plus the Defendant's profits attributable to the infringement found, or elect to recover statutory damages.
+See 17 U.S.C. § 504 (a & b) (actual damages and profits); id. § 504(c) (statutory damages); Jordan v.
 Time, Inc., 111 F.3d 102, 104 (11th Cir.
 1997).
-Though a Plaintiff may elect between these two forms of recovery before the jury is instructed, the statute allows a Plaintiff to elect statutory damages (at any time before a final judgment is rendered.)
-17 U.S.C. § 504 (c); Jordan, 111 F.3d at 104.
+Though a Plaintiff may elect between these two forms of recovery before the jury is instructed, the statute allows a Plaintiff to elect statutory damages (at any time before a final judgment is rendered).
+17 U.S.C. § 504(c); Jordan, 111 F.3d at 104.
 To cover all the possible permutations, the instruction provides two alternatives.